Implementation of emojis

-The implementation of emoji on different platforms took place across a three-decade period, starting in the 1990s.
+The implementation of emojis on different platforms took place across a three-decade period, starting in the 1990s.
 Today, the exact appearance of emoji is not prescribed but can vary between fonts and platforms, much like different typefaces.

 Depending on the different platforms, the emoji may be constantly implemented according to the latest recommendation, or it may not have been updated for some time and may not be covered by the latest Unicode, or it may follow its own standard.

 For example, the Apple Color Emoji typeface is proprietary to Apple, and can only be used on Apple devices (without additional hacking).
 Different computing companies have developed their own fonts to display emoji, some of which have been open-sourced to permit their reuse.
 Both color and monochrome emoji typefaces exist, as well as at least one animated design.

 Technical aspects

 JIS, Shift JIS and Private Use Area encodings

 Various, often incompatible, character encoding schemes were developed by the different mobile providers in Japan for their own emoji sets.
 When transmitted in Shift JIS on NTT DoCoMo, emoji symbols are specified as a two-byte sequence in the range F89F through F9FC (as expressed in hexadecimal).
 Emoji pictograms on au by KDDI are specified using the tag, encoded in Shift JIS between F340 and F7FC, or encoded in extended JIS X 0208 between 7521 and 7B73.
 SoftBank Mobile emoji support colors and animation, and use different formats on 2G versus 3G: in the 2G format, they are encoded in sequences using the and control characters, whereas in the 3G format, they are encoded in Shift JIS between F741 and FBDE.
 The SoftBank 3G format collides with the overlapping Shift JIS ranges used by the other vendors: for example, the Shift JIS representation F797 is used for a convenience store (🏪) by SoftBank, but for a wristwatch (⌚️) by KDDI.

 DoCoMo and SoftBank also developed their own schemes for representing their emoji sets in extended JIS X 0208 between 7522 and 7E38.
 These often matched the encodings of similar KDDI emoji where they existed: for example, the camera (📷) was represented in Shift JIS as F8E2 by DoCoMo, F6EE by KDDI, and F948 by SoftBank, but as 7670 in JIS by all three.

 All three vendors and Google (for Gmail) each developed at least one scheme for encoding their emoji in the Unicode Private Use Area (with au developing two); DoCoMo, for example, used the range U+E63E through U+E757.
 Mostly, these five schemes do not overlap, but au's primary private use scheme partly collides with SoftBank's.
 Versions of iOS prior to 5.1 encoded emoji in the SoftBank private use area scheme, with later versions using standard Unicode.